Aleksey Bereznyak is a Russian artist currently living and working in village Zeleny, Moscow region.

 Since childhood, he had a penchant for creativity and creativity, which led him to the University with an artistic bias.

-After graduating from the Moscow state University of Instrumentation and Informatics in 2006 and gaining the knowledge of an engineer and an artist in one person, Aleksey began his career in the design of interiors, environment and furniture.
+After graduating from the University in 2006 and gaining the knowledge of an engineer and an artist in one person, Aleksey began his career in the design of interiors, environment and furniture.

 Since 2011, he became interested in working with wood and for some time engaged in the manufacture of joinery for their facilities.